 The $25,000 grant was awarded to City of Skate in honor of Gary Arnold, an entertainment-industry icon, member of the THF Board of Directors, and former Minneapolis resident who passed away in 2017 after many years of service to youth causes.

 “City of Skate believes everyone in our community benefits from the social space of a quality designed and built skatepark, but our motivation is reaching youth who would never discover the inspiration of skateboarding without a skatepark easily accessible within their community,” said City of Skate President Paul Forsline.
 “Beyond the financial boost, this THF grant validates the advocacy work and energy of the awesome Minneapolis skateboard community, along with recognizing the Central Neighborhood, which championed and valued a skatepark as part of its park redevelopment.”

 Central Skatepark will also highlight the diverse skateboard community that already exists in Minneapolis and within the Central neighborhood.
 Central Skatepark is the first funded of 18 skateparks approved by the Minneapolis Parks and Recreation Board Skate Park Activity Plan.
 The success of Central Skatepark will lead to skateparks throughout Minneapolis and allow youth to discover skateboarding and the self directed recreation skating provides.

 Central Skatepark is located on the former site Minneapolis Central High School, home turf of it’s most famous alumni Prince Rodgers Nelson.
-Note due to extra space being available for the skatepark, City of Skate is seeking further funding and partners to complete this project to the highest, creative quality in 2018.
+Note due to extra space being available for the skatepark, City of Skate is seeking further funding and partners to complete this project to the highest, creative quality in early 2019.
 Please contact us if you and/or your organization can contribute to the Central Skatepark Project.